 Lisa working with teammates to support missions of national importance.

-Lisa’s current project supports the nation by providing an application of logistics data and personnel status for the highest levels of the Joint Staff services and agencies.
+Lisa’s recent project supported the nation by providing an application of logistics data and personnel status for the highest levels of the Joint Staff services and agencies.
 It is crucial that her team uncovers any issues in the application and makes sure errors are corrected before the users access the information.